What is a Makharij Chart?

 Printing Recommendations

-- Paper size: A4 or Letter size for easy handling
+- Paper size: A4 or Letter size for easy handling.
+This size is large enough to see clearly but small enough to keep nearby during practice.

 Study Tips

-- Daily review: Look at the chart for 5 minutes daily
+- Daily review: Look at the chart for 5 minutes daily.
+This regular exposure helps build visual memory and keeps articulation points fresh in your mind.

-- Mobile reference: Take a copy with you for practice anywhere
+- Mobile reference: Take a copy with you for practice anywhere.
+Having the chart available means you can practice and reference it even when you're away from home.

 Combining with Other Resources